vaishvik24/hadoop-installation/README.md

 Hadoop configuration

-o run hadoop in local :
+To run hadoop in local :

 $su - hadoopusr

 $ start-all.sh  // to start all

 $ stop-all.sh // to stop aa

 $ jps // to see all running

 If datanode is not running , then clear current from hadoop_tmp/hdfs/datanode/current file from there.